Save thousands in taxes with a high-deductible retirement plan deduction and grow your retirement funds tax-free until retirement.

 Defined benefit plans

-The first factor is three-year average annual compensation and the IRS limit is $265,000 (2016 limits).
+The first factor is three-year average annual compensation, and the IRS limit is $265,000 (2016 limits).
 W-2 compensation may be higher, but the actuary may only input the IRS limit.
 Compensation determines the accumulated retirement benefit and retirement plan distributions/income during retirement years.
-The IRS limits retirement benefits per year to $210,000 for 2016 and $215,000 for 2017.
-Based on the maximum factors possible, the accumulated retirement benefit would be approximately $2.6 million for 2016.
+The IRS limits retirement benefits per year to $215,000 for 2017 to $220,000 for 2018.
+Based on the maximum factors possible, the accumulated retirement benefit would be approximately $2.7 million for 2017 and 2018.

 Roth retirement accounts and conversions

 A Roth retirement plan is different from a traditional retirement plan.
 The Roth plan has permanent tax savings on growth, whereas the traditional retirement plan only has deferral with taxes owed on distributions in retirement.
 Distributions from a Roth plan are tax-free unless you take an early withdrawal that exceeds your non-deductible contributions to the plan over the years (keep track well).

 Consider annual contributions to a Roth IRA.
 The rules are similar to traditional IRA contributions.
 Also, consider a Roth IRA conversion before year-end to maximize use of lower tax brackets, offset business losses and fully utilize itemized deductions.